 The system works by screening travelers before their arrival in the Schengen Area.
-The ETIAS process will determine whether a citizen can enter the Schengen Area or not.
-By cross-checking information against various databases, ETIAS will be able to detect if a person is a security threat to any of the Schengen countries.
+The ETIAS process will determine whether a citizen can enter the Schengen Area.
+By cross-checking information against various databases, ETIAS can detect if a person is a security threat to any Schengen country.

-This change was put in place due to increased security risks and is an effort to better manage individuals who are passing through the EU’s borders.
-The EU began the process of introducing ETIAS back in 2016, and the system is expected to be launched by November 2023.
+This change was implemented due to increased security risks and is an effort to better manage individuals passing through the EU’s borders.
+The EU began introducing ETIAS in 2016, and the system is expected to be launched in 2025.

-Bottom Line: ETIAS is not a visa.
-By the end of 2023, when arriving at the EU borders you will need to have both a valid travel document and an ETIAS authorization.
+ETIAS is not a visa.
+In 2025, when arriving at the EU borders you must have a valid travel document and an ETIAS authorization.
 Most commonly, a valid travel document is a valid U.S. passport.

 An ETIAS travel authorization does not require visa-like obligations.
-For example, there is no need to go to a consulate to submit an application.
-There is significantly less information collected for this travel authorization compared to a visa application.
+For example, there is no need to go to a consulate to apply.
+There is significantly less information collected for this travel authorization than a visa application.

 The U.S. already has a similar system in place.
-The U.S Electronic System for Travel Authorization (ESTA) determines the eligibility of visitors who travel to the U.S. under the Visa Waiver Program (VWP).
-In fact, the cost for ESTA is higher than the future ETIAS fee.
+The U.S. Electronic System for Travel Authorization (ESTA) determines the eligibility of visitors who travel to the U.S. under the Visa Waiver Program (VWP).
+The cost for ESTA is higher than the future ETIAS fee.

-Starting in 2023, Americans and travelers from other visa-free countries will need to apply for an ETIAS travel authorization before they leave for their trip to any of the Schengen countries noted above.
+Starting in 2025, Americans and travelers from other visa-free countries must apply for an ETIAS travel authorization before leaving for their trip to any of the Schengen countries noted above.

 Steps To Get an ETIAS Authorization